ksayre88/phoenix-legal-ai-platform/README.md

 ***Please note I am not a professional programmer, I am a lawyer.
 A demo of this platform is available at https://api.linuxlawyer.com/ui
-The platform does not include the RAG or dataset for Michigan and California statutes.
+This repository does not include the RAG or dataset for Michigan and California statutes.

 # Phoenix: Internally-Hosted Legal AI Platform